lwsrbrts/Nginx-Autoindex/README.md

 ```
 absolute_redirect off;
 ```
 For what it's worth, this was the config I added to my nginx file for an unmodified nginx container.
-The container uses volume mounts to pass through the nginx `default.conf` and `autoindex.xslt` from the host.
+The container uses volume mounts to pass through the nginx `default.conf` and `autoindex.xslt` from the host - as well as `autoindex.xslt` of course

 ```
 location /downloads {